Taxes and payouts

-If you received a request to submit your taxpayer information and haven't provided it yet, we may be required to withhold 24% from your payouts and remit the withholdings to the US Internal Revenue Service (IRS).
-You can avoid this by submitting your taxpayer information.
+If you received a request to submit your taxpayer information and haven't done so yet, we may have to withhold up to 30% from your payouts to remit to the US Internal Revenue Service (IRS).
+In some instances, we may need to block payouts until taxpayer information is provided.

-Once we receive your information and determine withholding is not required, we'll stop withholding from your future payouts.
-However, any amounts that have already been withheld and remitted to the IRS cannot be returned to you by Airbnb.
+Once we receive your info and determine withholding isn't required, we’ll stop withholding on your future payouts.
+However, amounts previously withheld cannot be refunded to you and must be claimed when you file your annual US tax return with the IRS.

-The total amount withheld will be included on any tax forms issued to you so that you may account for these withholdings on your income tax return.
-We encourage you to consult a tax advisor if you need assistance accounting for any withholdings that have been remitted to the IRS on your behalf.
+The total amount withheld will be included on the tax forms we issue so that you can account for them on your income tax return.
+Consult a tax advisor for help with that.

 W-8 taxpayers (non-US persons with US listings, experiences, or trips)

-Unless valid tax treaty benefits have been claimed on your W-8BEN, Airbnb is required to withhold 30% on all payouts from US listings, experiences, or trips hosted by non-US persons and remit the funds directly to the IRS.
-At the end of the year, Airbnb will report the total amount withheld and earnings to you on a Form 1042-S.
+If you provided a W-8BEN, Airbnb is required to withhold 30% on all payouts from US listings, experiences, or trips hosted by non-US persons and remit the funds directly to the IRS.
+At the end of the year, Airbnb will report the total amount withheld and earnings to you on a Form 1042-S. In order to stop US Tax Withholding, you will need to complete form W-8ECI.

 All W-8 forms